Thomas Mercer: Marriage

-Mercer was married in Princeton in 1838, to Nancy Brigham, a native of New Hampshire.
+Mercer was married in Princeton in 1838 to Nancy Brigham, who was from New Hampshire.
 He then continued farming up to 1851, when he sold out, settled up his affairs, and in April 1852, with his wife and four children, left his Illinois home, and with horse teams crossed the plains to Oregon.
 In the same train were Dexter Horton and William H. Shoudy, both of Seattle.
 On this trip, Mrs. Mercer fell ill in The Dalles and died in the Cascade Range, leaving a bereaved husband and four small children, the eldest being not quite 14.

 Further pioneer work

 The following winter was passed in Salem, where Mercer purchased one-half interest in a blacksmith shop and worked from 6 a.m. to 11 p.m.
 Flour was $40 per barrel and all other provisions in proportion.
 In the summer of 1853 he removed his little ones to Puget Sound, traveling by boat to the Cowlitz River and then driving to Olympia, the trail being almost impassable.
 From Olympia he drove to Steilacoom, and there by boat to Seattle, arriving here August 25, 1853.
 He took up a claim of 160 acre, adjoining that of D.T.
 Denny, all of which is now within the city limits.

 He brought to the primitive town the same team of horses which had transported him safely across the plains, and his was the first wagon brought to the town.
 His claim being situated back from the water, the young men turned out and assisted in cutting a trail wide enough for his wagon to pass through to his ranch, and for a number of years he did the teaming for the town.
 In 1854 he built a box house, securing lumber from Yesler's mill.
 This house was somewhat open to the light of day, but it afforded protection and was soon improved.

 Part of his claim, being bottom land, was soon cleared, and the second year he raised in hay, oats and vegetables, sufficient to provide for his family and stock.
 Mercer was a hard worker and was progressive in his ideas, and soon became the leading farmer of the community.
 For seven years he was mother, father and protector to his family of little ones, all of whom grew to maturity.

 In 1859, Mercer was married, in Salem, Oregon, to Loretta H. Ward, of Kentucky, daughter of Jesse Ward, a pioneer of 1853; and returning to Seattle he continued his agricultural life.
 With the organization of King County in 1854, Mercer was appointed one of the first commissioners, and in 1858 he was elected probate judge and held the position for ten consecutive years.
 With the increased settlement of the town and demand for residence property, Mercer platted the town of Eden and later that of West Seattle, from the sales of which he has realized a considerable fortune.
 In 1994 what was left of Thomas's estate was spread among his descendants.